What is MCP?

 - Reduce onboarding friction for teams that are new to the dashboard or REST API

-- Manage day-to-day campaign and user operations directly in your editor or AI client
+- Manage day-to-day campaign and user operations directly in your AI client

 Common use cases

-You can ask your AI assistant to:- Send a message to a specific segment
+You can ask your AI client to:- Send a message to a specific segment

 - Look up a user and list all subscriptions